-Research and Education for Autism in Children (REACH), CARD's research program, is dedicated to studying autism and identifying causes and treatments through research.
+Research and Education for Autism in Children (REACH), CARD's research program is dedicated to better understanding autism through research.

 Parents who bring their children to the Center for Autism and Related Disorders (CARD) are often approached about participating in research during their visit.
 This might be a project from within our clinic or one coordinated by REACH.

 The decision of whether or not to participate in research can be overwhelming, especially if you're uncertain about what questions to ask or what the terms and phrases related to research mean.